friedev/musicli/README.md

 #### Insert Mode

 - All letters and numbers: Insert a note of the corresponding pitch at the current cursor position.
 Refer to the labels on the left sidebar for this correspondence.
-- Escape/Backtick: Return to normal mode.
+- Escape: Return to normal mode.

 ## Contributing